-- The Designated Lead for Safeguarding (staff) shares information about any allegation or concern with the statutory agencies in which the alleged victim resides: police if criminal behaviour; and with the LADO of Children's Services, or equivalent senior manager in Adult Services, within one working day; and follows statutory advice. - 2.
-The Designated Lead for Safeguarding (staff) reports all safeguarding information about abuse, and the response made, to the Governing Body Safeguarding Representative.15 - 3.
-In responding to serious situations16, including when an allegation is made in relation to church officers,17 the Designated Lead for Safeguarding (staff) shares information with any relevant Diocesan or Church of England Safeguarding Adviser.
+- The Designated Lead for Safeguarding (staff) reports to the Governing Body Safeguarding Representative, using the report form included in and Application of Safeguarding Guidance to Theological Education Institutions (draft, August 2022) appendix 1 https://hub.commonawards.org/pluginfile.php/27648/mod_resource/content/0/Application%20 of%20Safeguarding%20Guidance%20to%20Theological%20Education%20Institutions%20v1.
+7.pdf 16 - 3.
+In responding to serious situations17, including when an allegation is made in relation to church officers,18 the Designated Lead for Safeguarding (staff) shares information with any relevant Diocesan or Church of England Safeguarding Adviser.
 For a member of staff this includes the Diocese in which Westcott House is located; for a student, this includes the Diocese or any agency sponsoring the student.
-For an independent student, the responsibility remains with Westcott House which must inform Ely DSA..
+For an independent student, the responsibility remains with Westcott House which must inform Ely DSA. - 4.
+The Designated Lead for Safeguarding maintains a log of all Safeguarding matters, including the result of any conversations with the DSA.
+This log is electronic, on Westcott House's internal network, and is password protected (the password is held by the Designated Lead for Safeguarding, the Deputy Designated Lead for Safeguarding and the Principal).